knative-extensions/security-guard/README.md

 Additionally, [guard-service](cmd/guard-service) cache Guardians and serve [guard-gate](pkg/guard-gate) requests to get a copy of the Guardian.
 This is done to reduce the load on KubeApi since any deployed Knative pod requires to access a copy of the Guardian on startup.

+## Guard Service under Production

+When using [guard-service](cmd/guard-service) in a production cluster, it is important to secure the communication between [guard-gate](pkg/guard-gate) and [guard-service](cmd/guard-service).
+This requires the admin to switch on the TLS mode and the AUTH mode of both [guard-service](cmd/guard-service) and all instances of [guard-gate](pkg/guard-gate).

 ## Guard User Interface

 Although **Guardian** CRDs and Configmaps can be controlled directly via `kubectl`, an optional [guard-ui](cmd/guard-ui) is offered to simplify and clarify the micro-rules.